What Is The Brass Pressure Reducing Valve?

 1) Direct Acting

-Yet, this kind of PRV is the most economical of the three valve types.
-It designs for low to moderate streams.
+This kind of PRV is the most economical of the three valve types.
+It is designed for low to moderate-streams.

 2) Internally Piloted Piston Operated

-This kind of pressure-reducing valve has two valves.
-One is a pilot, and the other is a primary valve in one unit.
+This pressure-reducing valve has a pilot and a primary valve in one unit.
 The pilot valve has been built similarly to that direct-acting valve.
-The release from the pilot valve acts on the top of the piston.
-This piston opens the primary valve.
+The release from the pilot valve acts on the piston’s top, opening the primary valve.
 This build uses inner pressure to open a sizeable primary valve that could otherwise open directly.

 Finally, there is a large capacity per line size.
 Yet, this kind of PRV has greater accuracy than direct acting.
-In direct-acting valves, the pressure detects internally.
+In direct-acting valves, the pressure is detected internally.
 Yet, it removes the need for outer detecting lines.

 3) Externally Piloted Piston Operated